CMNCTRL2 Sample: Demonstrates Common Control MFC Classes, Part 2

 On the Debug menu, click Start Without Debugging.

 When you run CMNCTRL2, select the tab for the control you want to activate.
-Select the styles and views by using the check boxes, radio buttons, and combo boxes on the different property pages.
+Select the styles and views from the check boxes, radio buttons, and combo boxes available in the different property pages.
 Notice how each option changes the behavior or appearance of the control being displayed.

 This sample demonstrates the following keywords: